microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 Like generics, there are a few guidelines you should follow when using function overloads.
 Following these principles will make your function easier to call, easier to understand, and easier to implement.
+It's also worth checking whether the implementation code justifies having the overloads, it might be cleaner to create a function with a different name.

 Let's consider a function that returns the length of a string or an array: